jobindjohn/vivaplus_v0.2/docs/model-doc/20-head.md

 ## Bones

-The skull, mandible and teeth were modelled as 1 mm shells, with material model `MAT_RIGID` and properties according to data for cortical bone [@Reilly1975], density 2.e-6, Young's modulus 17.1 GPa, and poisson ratio 0.3.
+The skull, mandible and teeth were modelled as 1 mm shells, originally with material model `MAT_RIGID` and properties according to data for cortical bone [@Reilly1975], density 2.e-6, Young's modulus 17.1 GPa, and poisson ratio 0.3.
+However, ist was identified that this has led to too high HIC values when impacting rigid surfaces.
+Therefore, the material was changed to a deformable material, which was calibrated using the drop tests published by Loyd et al., 2014 [@Loyd2014].
+As a preliminary fix, the nodes that were originally commected to the full skull (accelerometer and added masss), are now connected to the mandible.
+This should be updated in the future.

 ## Soft tissues